+The political legitimacy argument and the AIR cannot both be sound, but it seems clear that the former is on much shakier ground than the latter.
+As the political legitimacy argument is typically not accompanied by any direct refutation of premises of the AIR, one suspects something has gone wrong.
 In my view (following Lusk), although many of these arguments are presented as defenses of the VFI, they do not really amount to full defenses despite the intentions of the authors.
 Rather, they present a challenge that accounts of value-laden science need to address.
 In other words, they conflate the VFI question with the value-management question; their real value is in challenging us to think carefully about the later in the context of the political roles of science.
-And the literature has risen to the challenge, shifting a great deal of attention in recent discussions to matters of democratic values and the political legitimacy of value-laden science (e.g., Douglas 2005, 2012, 2013b, 2021; Kitcher 2011; Pinto and Hicks 2019; Boulicault and Schroeder 2021; Schroeder 2021; Lusk 2021; Alexandrova and Fabian 2022).
+And the literature has risen to the challenge, shifting a great deal of attention in recent discussions to matters of democratic values and the political legitimacy of value-laden science [e.g., Douglas, 2005, 2012, 2013b, Kitcher, 2011, Pinto and Hicks, 2019, Douglas, 2021, Boulicault and Schroeder, 2021, Schroeder, 2021, Lusk, 2021, Alexandrova and Fabian, 2022].

-One could (by reading "legitimate" in the AIR as "politically legitimate") read this argument as a rejection of premise (6).
-I do not think this is the right interpretation of AIR (where legitimacy should have both an epistemic and ethical aspect as well), nor does it seem to be what is intended by most of these authors.
+One could (by reading "legitimate" in the AIR as "politically legitimate") read this argument as a rejection of Premise (6).
+I do not think this is the right interpretation of AIR (where legitimacy should have both an epistemic and ethical aspect as well), not does it seem to be what is intended by most of these authors.
 In any case, this tactic would drive the debate back to the deferred decision response.
 As none of these arguments adds any new reasons to think that the deferred decision response works, this cannot vindicate the democratic defense of the VFI.

-3.3 Ideal Theory Responses
+4.3 Ideal Theory Responses

 Another approach to defending the VFI is to retreat from the messy world of scientific practice and the science-policy or science-society interface to the realm of epistemic ideals.
-This sort of retreat automatically raises worries about whether the resulting argument will have any purchase within scientific practice, but we should not dismiss these arguments out of hand.
+This sort of retreat automatically raises the specter of criterion (C), but we should not dismiss these arguments out of hand.
 We should ask, instead, can the ideal theory thus devised shed any light or provide any guidance to scientific practice, or our evaluation of it?
 Unfortunately, it seems that it cannot.

-Hudson (2016) curiously separates two parts of the AIR into two separate arguments he calls "the uncertainty argument" (based on Levi's (1960) reconstruction of Rudner's argument) and "the moral argument" (based on Douglas (2009)).
-This divide et impera strategy is problematic, as it separates key premises that work together to make the argument sound.24
+Hudson [2016] curiously separates two parts of the AIR into two separate arguments he calls "the uncertainty argument" (based on Levi's [1960] reconstruction of Rudner's argument) and "the moral argument" (based on Douglas [2009]).
+This divide et impera strategy is problematic, as it separates key premises that work together to make the argument sound.19

-In his critique of "the uncertainty argument," Hudson deals with Rudner's weaker version of the argument, rather than the stronger version presented by Douglas (2000), to which he gives a version of the deferred decision response.
-He presents the argument in four steps (following Levi 1960):
+In his critique of "the uncertainty argument," Hudson deals with Rudner's weaker version of the argument, rather than the stronger version presented by Douglas [2000], presenting a version of the deferred decision response.
+He presents the argument in four steps [following Levi, 1960]: